AngeloJacobo/DDR3-Notes/README.md

           // Note that for read pipeline, IDELAY is used before ISERDES, which means any extra logic for input of
           // IDELAY will slow things down significantly until the read operations might fail to calibrate delay
         ```
+        - MPR Read Calibration will then be used to align the DQS (phase shifted initially by zero) to ck via the IODELAY.
+Aligning the DQS will also align DQ (already shifted by 90).
     - Observation: On read operation, we are still using `ck` to sample the dq_r, and we are not depending on DQ_S
     - `data_read_is_ongoing` (ck180) -> ck -> dqs_iobuf_en
       `data_read_is_ongoing` (ck180) -> ck270 ->  dq_iobuf_en